ricketytoc/tp/docs/DeveloperGuide.md

 ### Use cases

-(For all use cases below, the **System** is the `AddressBook` and the **Actor** is the `user`, unless specified otherwise)
+(For all use cases below, the **System** is the `EmployeeManager` and the **Actor** is the `user`, unless specified otherwise)

-**Use case: Delete a person**
+**Use case: UC1 - View all employees**

 **MSS**

-1. User requests to list persons
+1. User requests to list all employees.
-2. AddressBook shows a list of persons
+1. EmployeeManager shows a list of employees.
+1. Use case ends.

+**Use case: UC2 - Add a new employee**

+**MSS**

-3. User requests to delete a specific person in the list
+1. User requests to add a new employee.
-4. AddressBook deletes the person
+1. EmployeeManager requests for details of the employee to be added.
+1. User enters the requested details.
+1. EmployeeManager adds the employee.
+1. EmployeeManage shows an updated list of employees.

-    Use case ends.
+1. Use case ends.

 **Extensions**

-* 2a.
-The list is empty.

-  Use case ends.

 * 3a.
-The given index is invalid.
+EmployeeManager detects that not all required information is entered.
   * 3a1.
+EmployeeManager informs user that some information is missing.
+  * 3a2.
+EmployeeManager requests user to enter details of the employee.
+  * 3a3.
+User enters the requested details.
+  * Steps 3a1 - 3a3 are repeated until the data entered are correct.
+  * Use case resumes from step 4.
+* 3b.
+EmployeeManager detects invalid information.
+  * 3b1.
+EmployeeManager informs user that some information is invalid.
+  * 3b2.
+EmployeeManager requests user to enter details of the employee.
+  * 3b3.
+User enters the requested details.
+  * Steps 3b1 - 3b3 are repeated until the data entered are correct.
+  * Use case resumes from step 4.
+* 3c.
+EmployeeManager detects a duplicate employee.
+  * 3c1.
+EmployeeManager informs user that the employee already exists.
+  * Use case ends.
+* 3d.
+EmployeeManager detects that there are no employee IDs available.
+  * 3d1.
+EmployeeManager informs user that there are no employee IDs available.
+  * Use case ends.

+**Use case: UC3 - Delete an employee**

+**MSS**

+1. User requests to delete an employee.
+1. EmployeeManager requests for the employee ID of the employee to delete.
+1. User enters the employee ID.
+1. EmployeeManager deletes the employee.
-AddressBook shows an error message.
+1. EmployeeManage shows an updated list of employees.
+1. Use case ends.

+**Extensions**

+* 3a.
+The given employee ID is invalid.
+  * 3a1.
+EmployeeManager informs user that the employee ID is invalid.
+  * 3a2.
+User enters new employee ID.
+  * Steps 3a1-3a2 are repeated until the employee ID entered is valid.
-      Use case resumes at step 2.
+  * Use case resumes from step 4.

-*{More to be added}*

 ### Non-Functional Requirements